International Health Insurance

 While many services, such as surgeries and medications from IMSS pharmacies, are free or subsidized, some costs, including dental care, eye care, and certain medications (mainly when obtained outside IMSS pharmacies), may require out-of-pocket payments.

-Because of these limitations, more people have turned to private medical care in Mexico for faster access, broader provider options, and more consistent quality.
+Due to these limitations, an increasing number of people have turned to private medical care in Mexico for faster access, broader provider options, and more consistent quality.
 You can read more about private healthcare further down in this article.

 Despite this mixed funding, Mexico’s per capita healthcare expenditure remains low compared to other OECD countries, at less than 6% of its GDP.